VanLeu22/VanLeu22/README.md

 ![Banner2_1](https://github.com/user-attachments/assets/fb0117c1-4e4d-4093-98b3-aa8f99345de2)

-<h1>Hi, I'm Simon! <!--<a href="https://github.com/joshmadakor1">Programmer</a>,-->I'm a <a href="https://www.linkedin.com/in/simon-vanleuven/">Cybersecurity Analyst</a> with over a decade of investigative experience. <!--<a href="https://www.youtube.com/c/joshmadakor">YouTuber</a></h1>-->

-I am a former Police Detective, and current multiple small business owner.
-Cybersecurity is my passion!
+<h1>Hi, I'm Simon! <!--<a href="https://github.com/joshmadakor1">Programmer</a>,-->I'm a <a href="https://www.linkedin.com/in/simon-vanleuven/">Cybersecurity Analyst</a> with over a decade of investigative experience as a former Police Detective.
+I am a multiple small business owner, but cybersecurity is my passion!
+Let's secure yesterday's data, todays processes and everything else the future holds!

 <h2>👨‍💻 Cybersecurity projects:</h2>